McMasterRS/ws_web-design-guide/contrast-error.md

 {% endraw %}
 ```

-We use the `sx` prop to modify the color of the `placeholder` text depending on which theme mode (light/dark) is currently active.
+We used the `sx` prop to modify the color of the `placeholder` text depending on which theme mode (light/dark) is currently active.
 Note that we had to use the `important` CSS rule to modify the placeholder text color.
 Using the `important` CSS rule is often not required for standard MUI components, but it is required in this case because the `MuiFileInput` component is a third-party library that comes with some default styles that cannot be overridden without the  `important` CSS rule.

 Reload the main page in your browser and re-run the Wave tool.
 The contrast error should now be fixed.